Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

-length, online in public forums for the sole purpose of discussing the content of the snippet, or distribute such snippets in connection with supporting patches and plug-ins for the Licensed Technology, so long as it is not for the purpose of enabling non- AcceleratXR Licensees to use or modify any Source Code, or to aggregate, recombine, or reconstruct any larger portion of the Source Code.
+length, online in public forums for the sole purpose of discussing the content of the snippet, or distribute such snippets in connection with supporting patches and plug-ins for the Licensed Technology, so long as it is not for the purpose of enabling non- Xsolla Backend Licensees to use or modify any Source Code, or to aggregate, recombine, or reconstruct any larger portion of the Source Code.